 4. Focus on One Debt at a Time

 In order to succeed with your debt repayment plan, you should focus on paying off the first debt on your list.
 Put all extra money toward this first debt, while paying the minimum on all other payments.

 When you focus on one debt at a time, you are able to pay off the debt more quickly, because more of the money will go directly to the principal balance and less is spent on paying interest.
 When you spread your extra money over several debts, you are lessening the impact it has on your debt because you are paying more interest.

 5. Move On to the Next Debt on Your List

 Once you have paid off the first debt on your list, it's time to move onto the next one, while continuing to pay the remaining debts' minimum balances.
 Continue to do this until you have crossed all your debts off your list.
 When you first start working on your plan, it may seem like it will take forever to pay off your first debt, but as you work down your list and gain momentum, you'll be surprised at how quickly you can pay off the next one.

 6. Build Up Your Savings

-Once you've paid off all your debt, now is the time to focus on building up a savings account.
+Once you've paid off all your debt, then you should focus on building up a savings account.
 This will help prevent you from going back into debt in the future.
 An emergency fund is one of the best tools that you can use to take control of your finances and avoid going into debt.

 And when it comes to using credit cards in the future, use them responsibly or not at all.
 Your future self will thank you.

-- Review your bank or credit card's policies about extra payments and principal payments on a loan.
+Review your bank's or credit card's policies about extra payments and principal payments on a loan.
 This will help you get the most out of your extra payments each month.
-Some banks will charge you an extra payment fee, and others will not apply the extra payment just to the principal balance.
+Some banks will charge you an extra payment fee.
 If you understand how they charge, you will be able to work out a strategy that will help you apply the majority of the money to your principal each month.